Best scanner apps for mobile in 2023, tested by our editors | CNN Underscored

 For instance, we learned we could capture text directly to Microsoft Excel, snapping a photo of our computer screen or of a printout.
 The scan-to-text option performed OCR and translated the results instantly into our preferred language.
 The app can translate into 40 languages (including Greek, Hebrew and Japanese).
 Its book scan captured two pages of our document at a time and provided us with the text and images separately.

-The app has a lot of annotation options: we were able to smudge and highlight, and add watermarks and signatures.
+The app has a lot of annotation options: we could smudge and highlight, and add watermarks and signatures.
 We used our phone to capture a Microsoft PowerPoint display during a meeting instead of taking notes.
 CamScanner Premium let us organize our results in folders and modify the file name template to meet our own standard (year-month-day or December or Tuesday).

 CamScanner Premium’s built-in tags (business card, recipe, whiteboard) helped us easily categorize documents.
 Finally, the Android and iOS apps include 20 GB of cloud storage.